-For us, the main attraction in the Midway Geyser Basin was the Grand Prismatic Spring, the largest spring in the world.
+For us, the main attraction in the Midway Geyser Basin was the Grand Prismatic Spring, the largest hot spring in America.
 We had seen stunning photos of its rainbow colors (created by the bacteria that thrive in the unique conditions) and couldn’t wait to see it for ourselves.
 Upon arriving, we were disappointed to discover that we couldn’t actually see the spring from above at this location.
 We could, however, discern some of the Kodachrome colors around the edges.

 We later learned that you can get a view from above by hiking to Fairy Falls, but our attempts to do so were thwarted when we discovered the trail was closed due to bear activity.
 While I was disappointed, I’d rather let the bears have their space.
 We were still wowed by what we could see from the ground level, where the steam seemed to vibrate with color.

 Hot spring water flows down the hillside to enter the Firehole River here, scorching the earth.

 After exploring the Midway Geyser Basin, we were intrigued and ready to see more.